 XRF works by using a beam of X-Rays emitted into a sample piece, the atoms within the sample absorb the energy from the X-Rays, become agitated and begin to emit ultraviolet light.
-Each element produces a unique range of ultraviolet light and there for its own fingerprint of energy.
-This fingerprint is then measured by the analyser, therefor enabling the equipment to accurately measure the percentage amounts of elements within a sample.
-This is then compared with the equipment’s vast data base of materials and a result is given on the composition of the material being tested.
+Each element produces a unique range of ultraviolet light and therefore its own fingerprint of energy.
+This fingerprint is then measured by the analyser, therefore enabling the equipment to accurately measure the percentage amounts of elements within a sample.
+This is then compared with the equipment’s vast database of materials and a result is given on the composition of the material being tested.

 The portable handheld XRF analysers can be used to identify a variety of stainless steels, Chrome-Moly (Cr-Mo) steels, Tungsten and Vanadium steels, low alloy and tool steels, Nickel, Copper, Titanium and Aluminium alloys as well as a range of exotic alloys such as Tantalum and Zirconium.
 We can offer a full detailed analysis of up to 30 elements for each individual sample or create a bespoke analysis for specific customer needs.

 Positive Material Identification Inspection can be carried out either in a workshop, on in-service items at sites around the country or at our purpose-built laboratory in the Midlands.

 for more information or send a message on our contact page